anonployed/.github/profile/README.md

 Before Airstack web3 data was public but hard to query and integrate.
 Developers had to run a lot infrastracture that was non-core to their applications and do many off-line data transformations in order to get and make use of relevant on-chain data.

-Airstack enables developers to easily query across projects and chains and to get plug-and-play APIs, webhooks, and SDKs to make use of the data in their apps.
+Airstack enables developers to easily query across projects and chains and to get plug-and-play APIs, webhooks, and SDKs to integrate their apps.

 Some key features we're currently working on at Airstack include:
 - GraphQL: Get the exact data you need in easy to integrate formats